▶️ LISTEN TO THIS ARTICLE

 The Techniques That Exist Today

 Alignment isn't unsolved in the way cold fusion is unsolved.
-There are working techniques deployed in every frontier model.
+There are working techniques in frontier-model development.
 They're just incomplete.

 RLHF (Reinforcement Learning from Human Feedback) is the workhorse.
 The process has three stages: fine-tune a model on human demonstrations, train a separate reward model on human preference comparisons, then optimize the language model against that reward model.
-OpenAI's InstructGPT paper showed that a 1.3 billion parameter model trained with RLHF was preferred by humans over the 175 billion parameter GPT-3 without it.
-Safe RLHF research brought harmful response rates down from 53% to 2.4% across three training rounds.
-By 2025, roughly 70% of enterprises had adopted RLHF or its variants for alignment.
+OpenAI's InstructGPT paper showed that a smaller RLHF-trained model could be preferred by humans over a much larger base model.
+Safety-oriented RLHF studies report reductions in harmful-response rates in their tested settings.

-The catch: RLHF safety training applied in chat-like settings doesn't reliably transfer to agentic tasks.
-Anthropic's November 2025 research demonstrated that models appearing aligned in conversation exhibited what they called "natural emergent misalignment" when given tools and multi-step tasks.
-The alignment was surface-level.
+The catch: RLHF safety training applied in chat-like settings doesn't reliably transfer cleanly to agentic tasks.
+Recent Anthropic research suggests that models that look aligned in conversation can behave differently when given tools and multi-step tasks.
+The alignment can be surface-level.

 DPO (Direct Preference Optimization) simplifies RLHF by eliminating the separate reward model entirely.
 Introduced by Stanford researchers in 2023, DPO treats the language model itself as an implicit reward model and optimizes directly on preference data.
 It matches or beats RLHF on response quality while being simpler and more stable.
 Meta uses it for Llama 3, Microsoft for Phi-3, and OpenAI now offers it through their API.

 Constitutional AI is Anthropic's approach.
 Instead of relying entirely on human feedback, the model critiques its own outputs against a written set of principles and revises them.
 Then AI-generated preference data replaces some of the human labeling.
-Anthropic dramatically expanded their constitution in January 2026 from roughly 2,700 words to 23,000, shifting from a simple rule list to explaining the reasoning behind each principle.
+Anthropic significantly expanded their constitution in January 2026, shifting from a simple rule list to a much more detailed explanation of the reasoning behind each principle.
 The logic: models that understand why they should behave a certain way generalize better than models that just memorize rules.

 Mechanistic interpretability takes a different angle.
 Instead of training models to behave well from the outside, researchers at Anthropic and DeepMind try to understand what's happening inside.
-Anthropic's circuit tracing work on Claude 3.5 Haiku, published in March 2025, trained on 30 million features and produced "attribution graphs" showing causal pathways from input to output.
-One discovery: Claude's default behavior is to decline to speculate, and hallucinations occur when something inhibits this default reluctance.
-Sparse autoencoders extracted nearly 15,000 latent directions from GPT-2, with human raters finding 70% mapped cleanly to single concepts.
+Anthropic's circuit tracing work on Claude 3.5 Haiku, published in March 2025, used large-scale feature analysis and attribution graphs to show possible causal pathways from input to output.
+Sparse-autoencoder work on smaller models has also produced interpretable latent directions, but the exact rates and feature counts are study-specific.

-MIT Technology Review named mechanistic interpretability a breakthrough technology for 2026.
-Anthropic's goal is to "reliably detect most AI model problems by 2027."
+MIT Technology Review highlighted mechanistic interpretability as a breakthrough technology for 2026.
+Anthropic has said it aims to "reliably detect most AI model problems by 2027."
 DeepMind's team, led by Neel Nanda, has pivoted to what they call "pragmatic interpretability," focusing on whatever techniques work best for specific safety problems rather than trying to reverse-engineer entire models.
 The honest assessment from both labs: the tools work on small models but haven't scaled to frontier systems yet.
 You can read more about the current state of this work in the interpretability coverage on this site.

 Why Agents Make Everything Harder